dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 ## 2021-05-13

 - Ordered the new dishwasher from HomeDepot
-- Ordered instllation and haul away service for the dishwasher
+- Ordered installation and haul away service for the dishwasher
 - Ordered new garden hose for front yard
-- Sent warranty qeury regarding the garden hose
+- Sent warranty query regarding the garden hose
 - Ordered fridge shelf bin holder from PartSelect.ca

 - [HEXAGONMI](#hexagonmi)